LT-IntroToAI-SY2526/.github/syllabus.md

 ## COURSE DESCRIPTION

-This course provides an introduction to Object-Oriented programming in Python while exploring key concepts in Artificial Intelligence.
-Think of it as a bridge between college-level Programming 1 and Programming 2 courses.

-Our class time includes a mix of journaling, group work, discussions, and hands-on lab time.
-During lab sessions, you can work solo or team up with classmates - collaboration is encouraged!
-While projects have clear specifications, there's plenty of room for creativity and extending beyond the basic requirements.
+This course will provide an introduction to Object Oriented programming in Python.
+Students will get a high level introduction to several concepts that involve Artificial Intelligence.
+The course is meant to be a bridge between a college level programming 1 and programming 2 course.
+Class time will include a mix of journaling, group work and group discussion to provide background on programming concepts as well as AI problems and approaches, and lab time to work on in class exercises and the projects themselves.
+The lab time will be supervised by Mr. Berg.
+During this time, students may work on their assignments alone, but are also encouraged to work in pairs and groups in order to help their classmates.
+While the projects are well specified, there is much room for variation by individuals and students are encouraged to continue to extend beyond the scope of the project and be creative.

 ## COURSE OBJECTIVES